- Coach to Olympians, World Championship qualifiers, and six individual Top 10 finishers at Major Marathons (Boston, NY, Chicago).

 - Some of his notable athletes he has coached include Sara Hall, Mark English, Natosha Rogers, Jackie Areson, Neely Spence-Gracey, Sarah Crouch, Brian Barraza, Lea Wallace, and numerous others.

 As a writer, He is currently working on his second book, Peak Performance(Rodale, June, 2017) with co-author Brad Stulberg about performance across domains.
 His first book, The Science of Running, was an Amazon Top 100 bestseller.
 He got his start in writing as a columnist for Running Times Magazine.
-Additionally, his work has appeared in Competitor magazine, Runner’s World, Outside Magazine, Meter Magazine, New Studies in Athletics, The Huffington Post, and the International Journal of Athletic Training & Therapy.
+Additionally, his work has appeared in Wired, New York Magazine, Sports Illustrated, Runner’s World, Outside Magazine, Meter Magazine, New Studies in Athletics, and the International Journal of Athletic Training & Therapy.

 As an expert, Magness has been featured in articles in The New Yorker, Wired, Runner’s World, Outside magazine, The Wall Street Journal, The New York Times, National Geographic and ESPN the Magazine.
 Magness has also been featured as an expert on TV for the BBC, CNN, BeIN Sport, as well as a variety of radio stations throughout the world.